Onsite Worship Services postponed until further notice

 - We have reduced expenses related to unfilled staff positions, printing, sanctuary cleaning, special music, etc.

-- We are pleased to share the news that Amy Hoffman, our Finance Manager, and Rev. Jeff have collaborated to adopt QuickBooks as our new accounting tool.
+- We are pleased to share the news our Finance Manager along with our Senior Pastor have collaborated to adopt QuickBooks as our new accounting tool.
 This work required significant effort and a revision of our statement of accounts which, when implemented shortly, will result in a much more robust and flexible system for data analysis.

 - The Board has approved our 2021 budget.
 As the pandemic continues into 2021, we are projecting decreased revenues (including a decrease in regular offerings and no federal government income grants).
 In addition, we are committed to finally filling the Associate Pastor position early in the year.
 As a result, like previous budgets, we are projecting another deficit budget ($90,000) while cautiously expecting to do better.
 This has been our pattern for several years- to budget conservatively and then over-achieve on our revenues.
 We commit as always to be creative, nimble, faithful stewards of your gifts and trust.